wtxszyez/1123/Atoms/com.wesuckless.ReactorDocs/Docs/ReactorDocs/Creating-Atom-Packages.md

 A custom compiled Fusion plugin you create would be called `Your-Custom.plugin` on all three supported Fusion OS platforms.

+### <a name="host-app-specific-deploy-entries"></a>Host App Specific Deploy Entries ###

+Reactor v3 added support for host application specific deploy file entries.
+This allows you to customize the individual files you want to have installed from an atom package inside of Fusion Standalone vs Resolve.

+This could be used in an atom package for customized deployments such as excluding MediaIn/MediaOut node based macros from installing in Fusion Standalone, or to exclude from Resolve installing Lua/Python scripts that would use Fusion Standalone specific features like the Fusion Render Manager.

+For even more control with host application specific deploy entries, you are able to nest the os platform specific deploy entries inside each of the host app specific entries.
+This means you can have Fusion Standalone vs Resolve specific files deployed individually on Windows/Mac/Linux.

+Host application specific deploy entries are listed in an Atom file like this:

+			Deploy = {
+				Resolve = {
+					"Macros/IO/FBXExporterUltra.setting",
+					"Macros/IO/MediaOutUltra.setting",
+				},
+				Fusion = {
+					"Macros/IO/FBXExporterUltra.setting",
+				},
+			},

+Those host application specific entries end up being be stored in the Atom folder hierarchy on disk like this:

+			com.YourCompanyName.YourPackageName/Resolve/Macros/IO/FBXExporterUltra.setting
+			com.YourCompanyName.YourPackageName/Resolve/Macros/IO/MediaOutUltra.setting
+			com.YourCompanyName.YourPackageName/Fusion/Macros/IO/FBXExporterUltra.setting

+It's important to notice from the above example that the atom package's root folder needs to have the Fusion vs Resolve host app based deploy files placed inside of sub-folders named "Resolve" and "Fusion".

+As a slightly more complex example of this process, if you had a custom deployed file like a Resolve "Edit" page centric video editing title template, that was targeted at Resolve on Windows users only due to a compiled plugin usage in the macro file, you woud have to place it inside a root atom folder hierarchy that starts with `Resolve/Windows/` like this:

+A Resolve on Windows only Deploy files list would look like this:

+			Deploy = {
+				Resolve = {
+					Windows = {
+						"Templates/Edit/Titles/UltraLowerThird.setting,
+						"Templates/Edit/Titles/UltraLowerThird.bmp,
+						"Templates/Fusion/Titles/UltraLowerThird.setting,
+						"Templates/Fusion/Titles/UltraLowerThird.bmp,
+						"Macros/Titles/UltraLowerThird.setting",
+						"Macros/Titles/UltraLowerThird.bmp",
+					},
+				},
+			},

+And the Atom folder hierarchy on disk would looking something like this:

+			com.YourCompanyName.YourPackageName/Resolve/Windows/Templates/Edit/Titles/UltraLowerThird.setting
+			com.YourCompanyName.YourPackageName/Resolve/Windows/Templates/Edit/Titles/UltraLowerThird.bmp
+			com.YourCompanyName.YourPackageName/Resolve/Windows/Templates/Fusion/Titles/UltraLowerThird.setting
+			com.YourCompanyName.YourPackageName/Resolve/Windows/Templates/Fusion/Titles/UltraLowerThird.bmp
+			com.YourCompanyName.YourPackageName/Resolve/Windows/Macros/Titles/UltraLowerThird.setting
+			com.YourCompanyName.YourPackageName/Resolve/Windows/Macros/Titles/UltraLowerThird.bmp

 ## <a name="adding-a-package-dependency"></a>Adding a Package Dependency ##

 You can mark your atom package as having a dependency on another Atom package.